itslinotlie/google-app-scripts/spreadsheet-to-form.md

 ### What is the difference between private and public URL

 The public URL is the version you would send others to take your Form, while the private URL is the version you would see if you were to create the Form the original way (through Google Drive).

+### How to Highlight the Answer

+To tell the Form which questions are correct (in MC and CHECKBOX), you need to highlight the appropriate cells with the highlight color.
+Whatever color is beside the "highlight cell" will be the color the form looks for in determining the correct answer.
+On the current version, this is the green shade in the custom color section.
+If this disgusts you, this is changeable in [#Changing the Highlight Color](#Changing-the-Default-Highlight-Color)

 ### Do I have to completely fill in the Form